Kenny Wax: Early life and education

-Born in Bowdon, Cheshire, third child of parents Robert and Valerie Wax.
+He was born in Bowdon, Cheshire, the third child of parents Robert and Valerie Wax.
 His brother Derek Wax is a multi BAFTA and Emmy winning television producer whose award-winning programmes include Sex Traffic, The Hour, Occupation and Humans.

 Kenny was educated at Altrincham Preparatory School, in Cheshire and Carmel College, Oxfordshire.
 He graduated from the Polytechnic of Central London with a 2(1) in Business Studies.

 Career

-Wax began his theater career as an usher at the Theatre Royal Drury Lane on the 1989 production of Miss Saigon.
+Wax began his theatre career as an usher at the Theatre Royal Drury Lane on the 1989 production of Miss Saigon.
 He left there to work for Dewynters as a 'runner' before being offered full time employment in the media department of the theatre advertising agency.
 He left there to be a runner for Cameron Mackintosh on the Stiles and Drewe musical Just So at the Tricycle Theatre.
-He was production administrator at the King's Head Theatre in Islington, where he produced his first production, a season of Sunday Night Concerts under the banner Kickin' The Clouds Away and spent a season as general manager of the National Youth Theatre.
+He was production administrator at the King's Head Theatre in Islington.
+There he made his debut as a producer with a season of Sunday Night Concerts, under the banner Kickin' The Clouds Away.
+He worked for a season as general manager of the National Youth Theatre.

 Wax spent three years at Imagination Entertainment before starting his own company in 1995.
 He was general manager for PW Productions of The Woman In Black and An Inspector Calls.
 Wax has produced both plays and musicals in London's West End.
-He has also produced family entertainment products such as Stiles and Drewe's The Three Little Pigs at the Palace Theatre, and with Tall Stories The Gruffalo, The Gruffalo's Child and Room on the Broom.
-Wax's production of The Play That Goes Wrong opened on Broadway in March 2017. and recently completed a 7-month UK wide tour 2012.
+He has also produced family entertainment products such as Stiles and Drewe's The Three Little Pigs at the Palace Theatre, and with Tall Stories The Gruffalo, The Gruffalo's Child, and Room on the Broom.

+Wax's production of The Play That Goes Wrong transferred to Broadway, opening in March 2017.
+It had completed a 7-month, UK-wide tour in 2012.

 International work

 Top Hat has been seen twice in Japan and in Sweden performed by the Malmö Opera.
-Hetty Feather has played at the Asolo Theatre in Sarasota, Mr Popper's Penguins at the New Victory Theatre in New York City, The Tiger Who Came To Tea, We're Going On A Bear Hunt and The Three Little Pigs have all played at the Melbourne Arts Centre and the Sydney Opera House.
+Hetty Feather has played at the Asolo Theatre in Sarasota, and Mr Popper's Penguins at the New Victory Theatre in New York City.
+The Tiger Who Came To Tea, We're Going On A Bear Hunt, and The Three Little Pigs have all played at the Melbourne Arts Centre and the Sydney Opera House.
 A film version of We're Going On A Bear Hunt was shown on Channel 4 Christmas 2016.